 - Maker’s Mojo – a marketplace for uniquely handmade products, perfect for gift shopping.

 Nyla’s Room embraces each customer with its unique Jamaican style.
-It celebrates some of the world’s best-loved comfort foods from Jamaica’s North Coast. hospitality.
-We wouldn’t be surprised if you found it difficult to leave as the staff are absolutely incredible, fun and warmly welcoming.
+It celebrates some of the world’s best-loved comfort foods from Jamaica’s North Coast.
+Hospitality.
+We wouldn’t be surprised if you found it difficult to leave as the staff are incredible, fun and warmly welcoming.

 View their Taste of Oakville menu HERE